mayasarena/colour-shift/README.md

 - The only things that must be changed in the code are the number of clusters desired and the destination/source images.
 - TODO: accept command line args

-Side note: color-shift-rgb.py is an alternate version to this project, where I first used an RGB approach but later realized that HSV works better.
+<b>Side note</b>: color-shift-rgb.py is an alternate version to this project, where I first used an RGB approach but later realized that HSV works better.
 It is rough work, but still displayed in this repository to see the process of the project.

 ## Results